nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Description** :

-The `Storage` component is responsible for persisting application data to be stored in json file format and reading stored data back into the application.
+The `Storage` component is responsible for persisting application data to be stored in JSON file format and reading stored data back into the application.

 **Functionality** :

-The storage component saves the following application data in json format and reads them back into corresponding objects:
+The storage component saves the following application data in JSON format and reads them back into corresponding objects:
 * friends list
 * games list
 * user preferences